"you" means the user of our website or the Spotlight Services,

 - To invite you to and manage your attendance at Spotlight and our partner events;

-- To answer your enquiries or otherwise communicate with you;
+- To answer/respond to your enquiries and complaints or otherwise communicate with you;

-- To vet your professional background, but only when you are joining as a Spotlight Member/ Spotlight Casting Subscriber or purchasing a restricted access product;
+- To vet your professional background when you are joining as a Spotlight Member/Agent/Spotlight Casting Subscriber or purchasing a restricted access product;

 - Internal record keeping;